 Ayurveda is the knowledge of long and healthy life.
-This knowledge is more than 5,500 years old and was originally provided by Vaidya to Vaidya passed on.
-A Vaidya is an Ayurveda doctor and the word Vaidya is derived from the Sanskrit term Veda.
-The Veda is the holy scripture, which also includes Ayurveda.
-By the way, the word Veda is the origin of our word knowledge.
-Our German language is an Indo-European language, so many of our words have their origins in Indian.
+This knowledge is more than 5,500 years old and was originally developed by Vaidya to Vaidya passed on.
+A Vaidya is an Ayurvedic doctor and the word Vaidya is derived from the Sanskrit term Veda.
+The Veda is the sacred scriptures, which also includes the field of Ayurveda.
+Incidentally, the word Veda is the origin of our word knowledge.
+Our German language is an Indo-European language, so many of our words have their origin in Indian.
 Welcome Home!

 What does Panchakarma mean?Panchakarma means five actions in its translation.
 Some translations also say five activities.
-But it is always about five different methods with which toxins, pollutants and impurities are removed from the body.
+However, it always involves five different procedures with which toxins, pollutants and impurities are eliminated from the body.
 These are:

 Ama - the origin of every disease

-Why does something have to be diverted?
-A Panchakarma cure aims only to remove pollutants, toxins and metabolic residues, called ama, like garbage.
-But how does it all get into us?
-It is practically impossible these days to stop absorbing toxins and pollutants.
-Not even if you live on an alpine pasture all year round and eat an Ayurvedic diet.
-We have now enriched water, air and earth with so many pollutants - we breathe them in, drink them and ingest them with our food.
-In addition, if you eat the wrong thing at the wrong time, ama also forms in the body.
+Why does something have to be discharged?
+A Panchakarma cure is aimed solely at getting rid of pollutants, toxins and metabolic residues, called Ama, like garbage.
+But how does all of this get into us?
+Nowadays it is practically impossible not to ingest toxins and pollutants.
+Not even if you live all year round on an alpine pasture and eat an Ayurvedic diet.
+We have now enriched water, air and earth with so many pollutants - we breathe them in, drink them and absorb them with our food.
+In addition, if you eat the wrong thing at the wrong time, ama will also build up in your body.
 Your body simply cannot digest a warm main meal with meat or fish in the evening without leaving any residue.
 Only a body in which everything has been digested without leaving any residue is a perfectly healthy body.
 But who can say that about themselves?
-In Ayurveda it doesn't say you are what you eat.
-No, it means:
+Ayurveda does not say you are what you eat.
+No, it says:

 You are what you digest!

-You can think of your metabolism like a well-functioning garbage disposal.
-Everything that is no longer needed is transported away and excreted via the intestines during the next bowel movement.
+You can imagine your metabolism like a well-functioning garbage disposal.
+Everything that is no longer needed is removed and excreted through the intestines during the next bowel movement.
 Everything is clean, everything is good.
-However, the metabolic residues that did not make it to the garbage disposal because business was closed then remain in the body.
+But the metabolic residues that didn't make it into the garbage disposal because it was already closing time remain in the body.
 And that's what Ayurveda calls Ama.